House GOP’s ACA Repeal Plan Will Hurt New Yorkers

-Contact your members of Congress and tell them to protect healthcare in New York by ensuring a meaningful plan for ACA replacement is fully developed prior to repeal.
+Contact your members of Congress and tell them to protect healthcare in New York by expressing opposition to AHCA

 1. Lost Healthcare Coverage

 Over one million New Yorkers will lose healthcare coverage, with dire consequences for individuals and families.

 Subsidies to insurers will disappear, forcing them to raise premiums for everyone — including New Yorkers who weren’t part of ACA.

 3. Fiscal Crisis for State and Local Governments

 County governments would have to foot more of the bill for Medicaid.

 4. State Budget Deficits

 New York State could lose $4.3 billion annually, forcing cutbacks in state programs and services, including support for schools.